arduino/arduino-modulino-mpy/docs/api.md

 Plays a tone with the given frequency and duration.
 If blocking is set to True, the function will wait until the tone is finished.

-Parameters:
+**Arguments**:

-    frequency: The frequency of the tone in Hz
+- `frequency` - The frequency of the tone in Hz
-    lenght_ms: The duration of the tone in milliseconds
+- `lenght_ms` - The duration of the tone in milliseconds.
+If omitted, the tone will play indefinitely
-    blocking: If set to True, the function will wait until the tone is finished
+- `blocking` - If set to True, the function will wait until the tone is finished

 <a id="modulino.buzzer.ModulinoBuzzer.no_tone"></a>